Aaronxvc/8-Bit-Computer-TTL-Logic-/README.md

 ## Notes
 This project was completed as a self-directed learning exercise to develop intuition for digital systems, hardware debugging, and the realities of physical computation.

+---

+## Current Progress Snapshot

+Below is a snapshot of the system as it exists **at this stage of the build**.
+This image represents a real, working (but imperfect) integration of multiple subsystems.

+---

+## What Is Implemented So Far:

+(Jan 10, 2026):

+### Clock Module
+- Manual pulse and astable clock implemented
+- Shared clock line distributed to registers
+- Clock behavior verified visually via LED indicators

+### Registers
+- **Register A** (left side)
+- **Register B** (right side)
+- Registers are implemented as **two 4-bit halves**
+- Output Enable (OE) behavior tested and debugged to avoid bus contention
+- Registers exhibit realistic behavior including:
+  - undefined startup states
+  - sensitivity to enable lines
+  - need for proper grounding of unused inputs

+### Output Register (Testing)
+- Output implemented as **two 4 bit registers**
+- Used strictly for observing system behavior during early integration
+- Current observed output example:

+### Bus Architecture
+- Shared data bus using tri-state logic
+- Multiple registers tested on the same bus
+- Learned firsthand how improper OE control causes contention and instability

+---

+## What This Stage Demonstrates

+- Integration of multiple subsystems (clock + registers + bus)
+- Real world hardware debugging:
+- floating inputs
+- enable line conflicts
+- inconsistent power-up states
+- The physical reality that:
+- computation does not start in a “clean” state
+- systems can function imperfectly and still be valid

+---

+## What Is *Not* Implemented Yet

+- ALU (currently being built next)
+- Control logic / instruction sequencing
+- Program counter and instruction decoding
+- Memory and full instruction execution

+This stage exists specifically to ensure **signal flow, timing, and register behavior** are understood before moving forward.

+---

+## Status

+- System is **partially functional**
+- Focus is on learning and understanding, not polish
+- Design intentionally left visible and modular for iteration

+This snapshot serves as a reference point for future expansion (ALU, control logic, VGA output, etc.).